percula/planter_docs/content/en/docs/garden/rename/index.md

 url: "garden/rename"
 ---

-To rename your garden in Planter:
+To rename your garden:

-1. In the Gardens screen, the three dots icon beside the garden you want to rename
+1. In the Gardens list, the three dots icon beside the garden you want to rename

 {{< screenshot Garden-list-dots.jpg "Screenshot of a garden name with the three dots icon" >}}<br /><br />